santop96/github-onboarding-workshop/classes/session-01-2026-07-04-microsoft-entra/microsoft-entra-george-ukato.md

 <!-- Anything you want to follow up on or ask the mentor -->

 * Please When will our test tenant be provided?
+* I would appreciate if we can have a detailed class on the Authentication of API's plugin and a Demo session for more context and undertsanding.